-What are some authentic experiences to seek out when experiencing Britain and its culture as a visitor?
+Authentic experiences to seek out when experiencing Britain and its culture as a visitor.

 Experiences within a country and culture that tap into the psyche of the place, experiences of life that the locals live without it being artificial and something that tourists do while being regarded with some puzzlement by the natives.

 Choral Evensong at St. Paul's Cathedral, London

 Picture cropped from original - David Iliff.
 License: CC-BY-SA 3.0